 The Olympus OM-D E-M5 Mark II is a mirrorless interchangeable lens camera that was officially introduced in February 2015 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.9 megapixel.

-The Olympus E-M5 II has a Camera Elo of 2558.
+Is the Olympus E-M5 II a good camera?
+The E-M5 II has a Camera Elo of 2548.
 This rating puts the E-M5 II among the top 40 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the E-M5 II falls among the top 20 percent.
+In terms of its sensor size category (Four Thirds cameras), the E-M5 II ranks among the top 20 percent.
 Based on its within category standings, the camera earns a 4-star performance rating.

 |Olympus E-M5 II|